Written and Oral Procedures

 two distinct phases: a written procedure followed by an oral one.

 As soon as the Tribunal is constituted, the Secretary-General shall transmit

-to each member a copy of the request by which the proceeding was initiated,
+to each member of the Tribunal a copy of the request by which the proceeding

-of the supporting documentation, of the notice of registration and of
+was commenced, of the supporting documentation, of the notice of registration

-any communication received from either party in response thereto.
+of the request and of any communication received from either party in

 The Written Procedure

 (1) In addition to the request for arbitration, the written procedure